-Amortization concerns the compensation for sign that is no longer in compliance when a sign code changes.
-The theory is that, if a sign is allowed to exist for a certain period of time, the owner of it will recoup their investment before the sign has to be removed, which is a way of circumventing the "just compensation" portion of the 14th Amendment.
-The fallacy of this is explained in the following article, written by certified planner Richard Bass, that appears in The Signage Foundation website's Research Library. http://www.thesignagefoundation.org/Portals/0/SFI%20Amortization%20Explained.pdf
+Amortization concerns the compensation for a sign that is no longer in compliance when a sign code changes.
+The theory is, if a sign is allowed to exist for a certain period of time, the owner of it will recoup their investment before the sign has to be removed, which is a way of circumventing the “just compensation” portion of the 14th Amendment.
+The fallacy of this is explained in the following article, written by certified planner Richard Bass, that appears in The Sign Research Foundation website’s Research Library. http://www.signresearch.org/wp-content/uploads/Amortization-Explained.pdf

 For “just compensation,” three valuation methods were used: cost of replacement, the income approach and a market comparison.
 Estimates were that Michael’s would need to spend $825,000 annually to replace the advertising value of its rooftop sign.
 Factoring in a 10% annual return on investment, this would mean the cost of replacing the sign’s advertising value would be $8.25 million.

 As for income, the sign was calculated to account for 20-30% of the store’s sales.
 Conversely, the loss of the sign would mean a 20-30% decrease in sales.
 This would account for $200,000 less profit annually.
 Given the additional loss of investment income, the potential loss was calculated at $2 million.

 As for replacement cost, based on a square-foot lease rate for a different use, the loss was calculated to be $56,000 annually.
 With a 10% investment revenue, this would mean a los of $560,000.
 Faced with this evidence, the court determined Richfield would have to pay cash compensation.
 A settlement occurred out of court.
 A full report on these proceedings appeared in the December 1998 issue of Signs of the Times magazine.